Return to SPQR

 Aulus Gellius, Noctes Atticae ("Attic Nights"), Preface

-It has been seven years now since the Encyclopaedia Romana first appeared and, because I sometimes am asked about it and my qualifications as author, I thought on this, its septennial day, I would try to say something about both.
+It has been seven years now since the Encyclopaedia Romana first appeared and, because I sometimes am asked about it and my qualifications as author, I thought on this, its septennial day, I would say something about both.

 The genesis derived from having played SPQR (an acronym for Senatus Populusque Romanus, "The Senate and People of Rome"), an online game set in the Roman Forum in AD 205.
 The early emphasis in the Encyclopaedia on architecture and the imperial forums was prompted by a desire to better understand that time and place.